Haonan-DONG/photogrammetry_software/README.md

 We provide a [sample data](https://pan.baidu.com/s/1Ekx5msUdmoQynWi4C12Fdw) in Baidu Disk from DTU datasets and the password is *uts5*.

 ## TODO
+- [ ] Add Mission planning code for DJI platform.
-- [X] Released Pipeline for COLMAP and openMVS as a library.
+- [X] Released Pipeline for COLMAP for SfM.
+- [ ] Add openMVS as a library.
 From rgb input into textured mesh.
-- [ ] Add keyframe abstraction from SLAM-Based algorithm.
-- [ ] ACMM Re-producing
-- [ ] Combine Poisson Reconstruction.

 ## Samples
 - [X] DTU-scan1